itemsapi/itemsapi/README.md

 - Add "image" field type in schema which allows for adding images out of the box.
 - Add "geo" field type in schema which will allow for sorting documents by geolocalisation.

+## Long term plans
+- people who like this also like (elasticsearch or neo4j)

 ## Contributions
 If you have idea how to make this ItemsAPI better, feel free to join!